JonnyPS/new-website-test-environment/README.md

 ### Gulp Watch

 Run **gulp watch** in the terminal when developing.
-This runs browserSync, and watches for any changes to the sass.
+This runs browserSync, and watches for any changes to the SCSS and compiles it into regular CSS.
 The browser will refresh to render the new view upon any saved change.